Predictive Inference Based on Markov Chain Monte Carlo Output: Acknowledgements

 \section{Acknowledgements}

 The work of Tilmann Gneiting and Fabian Kr\"uger {was} funded by the European Union Seventh Framework Programme under grant agreement 290976.
-Sebastian Lerch and Thordis L. Thorarinsdottir acknowledge support by the Volkswagen Foundation through the program ``Mesoscale Weather Extremes --- Theory, Spatial Modelling and Prediction (WEX-MOP)''.
-Lerch further acknowledges support by Deutsche Forschungsgemeinschaft (DFG) through RTG 1953 ``Statistical Modeling of Complex Systems and Processes'' as well as project C7 (``Statistical postprocessing and stochastic physics for ensemble predictions'') within SFB/TRR 165 ``Waves to Weather''.
+Sebastian Lerch and Thordis L.~Thorarinsdottir acknowledge support by the Volkswagen Foundation through the program ``Mesoscale Weather Extremes --- Theory, Spatial Modelling and Prediction (WEX-MOP)''.
+Lerch further acknowledges support by Deutsche Forschungsgemeinschaft (DFG) through RTG 1953 ``Statistical Modeling of Complex Systems and Processes'' and SFB/TRR 165 ``Waves to Weather''.
 Gneiting, Kr\"uger and Lerch thank the Klaus Tschira Foundation for infrastructural support at the Heidelberg Institute for Theoretical Studies (HITS).
-Helpful comments by Werner Ehm, Sylvia Fr\"uhwirth-Schnatter, Alexander Jordan, as well as seminar and conference participants at HITS, Karls\-ruhe Institute of Technology, University of Bern, the Extremes 2014 symposium (Hannover), Conference on Computational and Financial Econometrics (CFE, Pisa, 2014), German Probability and Statistics Days (GPSD, Bochum, 2016) and International Society for Bayesian Analysis meeting (ISBA, Sardinia, 2016) and Deutsche Bundesbank (Workshop on Forecasting, 2017) are gratefully acknowledged.
-Furthermore, we thank Gianni Amisano for sharing his program code for Bayesian Markov switching models.
+Helpful comments by Werner Ehm, Sylvia Fr\"uhwirth-Schnatter, Alexander Jordan, as well as seminar and conference participants at HITS, KIT, University of Bern, University of Bonn, University of Oslo, the Extremes 2014 symposium (Hannover), CFE (Pisa, 2014), GPSD (Bochum, 2016), ISBA (Sardinia, 2016), and Deutsche Bundesbank (Workshop on Forecasting, 2017) are gratefully acknowledged.
+We thank Gianni Amisano for sharing his program code for Bayesian Markov switching models.
+Furthermore, we thank an anonymous referee of a previous version of the manuscript for pointing us to the Rao-Blackwellization arguments employed in Theorem 4, and another anonymous referee for thoughtful comments on the paper.